tinywideclouds/nx-platform-application/libs/messenger/crypto-bridge/README.md

 ## Running unit tests

-Run `nx test messenger-crypto-bridge` to execute the unit tests for this library.
+Run `nx test  ` to execute the unit tests for this library.